bokusu/animeManga-autoBackup/README.md

   Find a name of the cookie that starts with `secure_session` and copy the value.
 * `NOTIFYMOE_NICKNAME`\
   Your Notify.moe nickname/username, string should be `Upper-first case`. <!-- The script will automatically generate user ID from this nickname. -->
+* `REPO_PAT`\
+  **Required for GitHub Actions**, your GitHub Personal Access Token to update repo from [Settings / Developer Settings / Personal Access Tokens](https://github.com/settings/tokens/new).
+Enable `workflow` option and set expiration date more than a month.

+  However, you are not needed to add `REPO_PAT` in your Environment File if you run the script locally.
 * `SIMKL_ACCESS_TOKEN`\
   Your SIMKL access token.
 To get it, please fill your `SIMKL_CLIENT_ID` and init/run [`./Get-SimklAuth.ps1`](Get-SimklAuth.ps1), then follow the instructions.
 * `SIMKL_CLIENT_ID`\